 Some iPhone users met such problems —— iPhone password not working or iPhone password changing itself.
-In such cases, iPhone has been practically locked on its own and not even reading your correct password.
+In such cases, the iPhone has been practically locked on its own and not even reading your correct password.
 What causes such problems is not clear.
 Sometimes updating the iOS leads to such kind of problem.
 Anyway, we can still do something when this happens.
-In this article we are going explain, how to resolve this iPhone password not working or automatic passcode change issue and some tips on unlocking your iPhone.
+In this article, we are going to explain, how to resolve this iPhone password not working or automatic passcode change issue and some tips on unlocking your iPhone.
 Just keep reading.

 1. How Many Times Can You Try Your Passcode on iPhone?

 Six failed attempts to enter the password on your iPhone will result in locking you out of your device.
 If you try to enter a passcode after that, the screen flashes a message 'iPhone is Disabled, try again in 1 minute'.
-After 1 minute, if you still input incorrect password, your iPhone will prompt you that 'iPhone is Disabled, try again in 5 minute'.
-If you are repeatedly trying to access it and still entering the wrong password after 5 minute, you must wait 15 minutes until next try.
+After 1 minute, if you still input incorrect password, your iPhone will prompt you that 'iPhone is Disabled, try again in 5 minutes'.
+If you are repeatedly trying to access it and still entering the wrong password after 5 minutes, you must wait 15 minutes until the next try.
 If the problem persists after 15 minutes and it says your iPhone is disabled, further attempt to enter passcode is allowed only after 1 hour.

-When you keep on trying this with no success, the iPhone will finally display 'iPhone is Disabled' message along with 'Connect to iTunes' message, and you have no chance to try anymore.
+When you keep on trying this with no success, the iPhone will finally display the 'iPhone is Disabled' message along with 'Connect to iTunes' message, and you have no chance to try anymore.

 2. How to Avoid Data Loss?

-Touch enabled devices such as iPhones, are very sensitive, as a wrong tap or accidental touch might result in irrevocable data loss.
+Touch-enabled devices such as iPhones are very sensitive, as a wrong tap or accidental touch might result in irrevocable data loss.
 But, when your iPhone passcode is not working and you are locked out, you need to be extra careful and prevent any kind of data loss when you try to fix the issue.
-You might lose all data after 10 failed attempts to unlock your iPhone, if you have enabled the option which erases all the data after 10 wrong passcode entries.
+You might lose all data after 10 failed attempts to unlock your iPhone if you have enabled the option which erases all the data after 10 wrong passcode entries.

 Can you still keep all the data on your device?
-If your iPhone has been synced to iTunes before and now can be recognized by iTunes, you can definitely make a backup when it is disabled.
+If your iPhone has been synced to iTunes before and now can be recognized by iTunes, you can make a backup when it is disabled.
 If not, I'm afraid there is no way to unlock your iPhone without losing data.

 Step 1: Select 'Acquire Backup from Device & iCloud' from the left panel of the screen.
 Click Back Up Device.
 Then choose the desired tabs for backup, such as 'Contacts', 'WhatsApp', 'Messages' or 'WeChat'.
 You can also choose to backup your whole iPhone.
 You can keep all the backups without overwriting the previous backups (iTunes will overwrite the previous backup if you make a new backup).